Margaret Cabell Self: Early years

 Self was born Margaret Logan Cabell in 1902 in Cincinnati, Ohio, and grew up in Warminster, Virginia, in Nelson County.
 The Cabell family was a large and historically influential political family that made significant contributions to Virginia.

-The Warminster area is described as “Cabell Country” by multiple sources.
+The Warminster area is described as "Cabell Country" by multiple sources.
 The Cabell family's presence in Virginia traces to 1723, when the first William Cabell, a doctor from Warminster, in England, arrived in America.
 He founded Warminster, Virginia about 1742, and his descendants formed a corporation in 1957 to maintain family graveyards and memorials.
 The "Cabell Country" area extends to Cabell County, West Virginia, named after Virginia governor William H. Cabell.
-The Cabells had a wide and remarkable impact on several counties in this area that are referred to collectively as "Cabell Country."
+The Cabells had a wide and remarkable impact on several counties in this area that are referred to collectively as "Cabell Country".
 There is a rich history of Cabell County, West Virginia.
 Apparently, starting in 1669, several Cabells settled this part of colonial Virginia, until full settlement of what today is Huntington, West Virginia.
 This culminated with the creation of Cabell County by an act of the Virginia General Assembly on January 2, 1809.
 Since these areas encompass more than one county, and county lines changed, as well as the creation the state of West Virginia, the present day term Cabell Country is used to refer to all land settled by Cabells.
 The name "Margaret" was carried by a number of women throughout the history of the Cabell family.

-Self's nickname was "Nonie."
+Self's nickname was "Nonie".
 She wrote that she learned to ride before she could walk, and was a skilled rider by the time she reached her teens.
-She went to college in New York City at the Women's School of Applied Design from 1917-1919 and the Parsons School of Design in 1921.
-She married Sydney Baldwin Self (1896-1980) in 1921.
+She went to college in New York City at the Women's School of Applied Design from 1917 to 1919 and the Parsons School of Design in 1921.
+She married Sydney Baldwin Self (1896–1980) in 1921.
 He had been her brother's college roommate, and the couple met while she was living in New York.

 Sydney and Margaret Self had four children, Sydney "Skip" Baldwin Self Jr., Shirley "Lee" Self Brotherhood, Hartwell "Toby" Cabell Self, and Virginia "Gincy" Logan Self Bucklin.
 Self began to teach each child how to ride as they turned two years old.
 Gincy Self Bucklin became a professional horsewoman and writer on horsemanship in her own right.

-Cabell was described as a “veritable Doctor Doolittle” by George Morris, as she kept many animals.
+Cabell was described as a "veritable Doctor Doolittle" by George Morris, as she kept many animals.
 When Morris was a child, riding in her New Caanan Mounted Troop, he witnessed that the family chickens were allowed to wander into the kitchen.